 Consider your height before picking the length of your trunks.
 Long trunks look right at home on tall guys, but can overwhelm shorter men.
 Short trunks, in contrast, can create the illusion of longer legs.
 Men of short to medium height should opt for short to medium-length trunks.

-Pump up your sunscreen habits around sand and water, which multiply the UV rays that hit your skin.
+Always wear sunscreen.
 Look for a broad-spectrum product with an SPF of 30 or greater.
-None are truly sweat proof or waterproof, but water-resistant types can last through a 40-80 minute beach volleyball game.
+None are truly sweatproof or waterproof, but there are water-resistant types.
 Gels work well for hairy spots like the scalp and chest.
 Don't forget your ears and lips.
-And consider a shirt, hat, or shady spot at mid-day.
+And wear a shirt and hat for extra protection.

 No beach body is complete without tidy feet.
 When trimming your toenails, don't round the edges -- that will make them prone to getting ingrown.
 If you go for a professional pedicure, make sure the salon sterilizes its utensils.
 Don't let the technician cut your cuticles or remove dead skin with a foot razor.
 Once your toenails are tamed, you'll be ready for barefoot walks on the beach.

-If you're trying to lose weight, you need to reduce your total calorie count, but there are some foods you may want to eat more of.
-There is evidence that loading up on fruits and vegetables can protect against weight gain.
-Filling up on a salad before lunch or dinner may help you eat less during the meal, reducing the overall calories.
+If you're trying to lose weight, you need to cut calories, but there are some foods you will want to eat more of.
+Filling up on a salad first at lunch or dinner can help you eat less during the rest of the meal.

 It's not just beer that can pad the belly.
-Alcohol of all kinds contains empty calories that your body may store as fat -- and weakens your ability to resist a plate of super nachos.
-And drinking heavily, no matter the form of alcohol, is linked to weight gain.
+Alcohol of all kinds has empty calories that your body may store as fat -- and weakens your ability to resist a plate of super nachos.
+Drinking heavily, no matter the form of alcohol, is linked to weight gain.
 Try lower-calorie drinks, slower sipping, or alternating with no-calorie club soda.

 Browse the aisle of a health food shop, and you'll see many supplements hinting that they can melt fat.
 Few have evidence to back the claims.
-One exception is conjugated linoleic acid (CLA.)
-In a study published in the British Journal of Nutrition, overweight adults who took CLA for six months lost significantly more fat in the legs and waist regions compared with those taking a placebo.
+One exception is conjugated linoleic acid (CLA).
+In a study published in the British Journal of Nutrition, overweight adults who took CLA for 6 months lost more fat in their legs and waists compared to those taking a placebo.
 Check with your doctor before taking supplements.